 However, it can also be an incredibly stressful time for people.
 The pressure that people often put on themselves can be immense.
 This can include things like buying presents, seeing people, hosting or equally isolation and loneliness.
 Stresses such as money, bringing families together, managing expectations as well as time with loved ones, can all bring about their own difficulties.

 As a result many people are feeling very run down.
-It has been a very long and draining year.
-As Christmas approaches many people are faced with insomnia or disrupted sleep patterns.
+As Christmas approaches some people are faced with insomnia or disrupted sleep patterns.
 Others are coming down with various illnesses and some with Covid19 itself.
 Many are facing isolation as a result of positive tests.
 Others are isolating to protect others.
 We are surrounded by uncertainty and worry.
 This comes out differently depending on how people cope with stress.
 For many this can include things like depression, sadness, anxiety, lack of motivation etc.

 Generally eating and drinking can also be a very difficult thing for people to manage at this time of year.
 And it is also something that people have struggled with throughout this year.
 Lockdown for example left many people eating and drinking in a different way to usual.
 Many struggled to regulate and moderate, and extremes often lead to low mood, low self worth and at times depression and anxiety.